garfix/nli-go/doc/manual/system-developer/processing.md

 #### Answer

-The resulting bindings are then bound to the relations of the answer part of the solution, to create the domain specific sense of the answer.
+The resulting bindings are then bound to the relations of the answer part of the solution, to create the answer.

-### Transformer (2)

-The transformer is also used to transform the domain specific relations back to a set of generic relations.

 ### Generator